 Seagulls on the beach.

 criminal charges against BP and Transocean related to the Deepwater Horizon oil spill.
-Provisions within the pleas direct a total of $2.544 billion to the National Fish and Wildlife Foundation over a five-year period.
-The funds are to be used to support projects that remedy harm or reduce the risk of future harm to natural resources that were affected by the oil spill.
+The agreements direct a total of $2.544 billion to the National Fish and Wildlife Foundation (NFWF) to fund projects benefitting the natural resources of the Gulf Coast that were impacted by the spill.
+The funds are to be used to support projects that remedy harm or reduce the risk of future harm to natural resources that were affected by the 2010 Deepwater Horizon oil spill.

 NFWF will carry out the plea agreements through its newly established Gulf Environmental Benefit Fund (GEBF).
 Over the next five years,

 GEBF will receive a total of $356 million for natural resource projects in Florida (note: allocation of funds is not limited to five years).
 The purpose of the

 GEBF as set forth in the plea agreement is to remedy harm and eliminate or reduce the risk of future harm to Gulf Coast natural resources.
 Funds may only be used to support projects that remedy harm to natural resources (habitats, species) where there has been injury to, or destruction of, loss of, or loss of use of those resources resulting from the oil spill.
 The plea agreements require NFWF to consult with state and federal resource agencies in identifying projects.

 DEP and the Florida Fish & Wildlife Conservation Commission (FWC) will work directly with NFWF to identify projects for the state of Florida in consultation with the U.S. Fish and Wildlife Service and the National Oceanic and Atmospheric Administration.